-Brazilian pianist, composer, and educator, Eloá Gonçalves is graduated from the University of Music and Performing Arts Graz (Austria) in Jazz Piano, under the guidance of German pianist Olaf Polziehn (having completed the course with outstanding performance mention).
-She has also a bachelor's and master's in Popular Music from UNICAMP (Brazil).
+Brazilian pianist, composer, and educator, Eloá Gonçalves is graduated from the Universität für Musik und Darstellende Kunst Graz (KUG - Austria) in Jazz Piano, under the guidance of German pianist Olaf Polziehn (having completed the course with outstanding performance mention).
+She holds also a bachelor's and master's degree in Popular Music from UNICAMP (Brazil).
 Her discography (among project collaborations or bandleader) includes 15 albums and 4 DVDs.

 Recently she released her debut album leading her trio (Eloá Gonçalves Trio) under the Austrian label Alessa Records.